 Dual diagnosis treatment is a form of treatment in which a specialist identifies and provides a treatment plan for both addiction and PTSD, anxiety, or depression.
 When a person receives comprehensive treatment for both conditions, they are more likely to sustain their recovery without relapse.

-Get Help for Childhood Trauma and Addiction Today
+Get Help for Childhood Trauma and Addiction at Women’s Recovery

 If you are suffering from PTSD or another mental disorder from childhood trauma, you can get the help you need for a full recovery.
 Women’s Recovery offers comprehensive care for childhood trauma and addiction.
 We can help break the cycle of addiction while managing the symptoms of PTSD.
-Contact us at 833.754.0554 to find out more about your treatment options.
+Contact us at 833.754.0554 or via our online form to find out more about your treatment options.